 Much more specialized work is done by people who gather in small groups to help themselves and each other to deal with specific problems and interests.
 By far the best known and most widespread, of course, are the Alcoholics Anonymous and other 12-step groups for narcotics addicts, overeaters, and even "sex and love addicts."
-Congregations across the religious spectrum provide support for these groups, but mainline Protestant churches are especially likely to be involved.
-Such groups are about equally popular in all parts of the country.
+Congregations across the religious spectrum provide support for these groups, but mainline Protestant churches are especially likely to And while such groups are involved. popular in all parts of the country, Chicago congregations are somewhat less likely to be involved than are congregations elsewhere.